Provenge ratings & reviews

 Where should I keep my medication?

-This drug is only given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.